Literacy Skills Free for Adults and Families!

 - Build awareness of how books work, where to start, reading from left to right.

-- Get your learner involved in turning pages.
+- Get your learner involved in turning pages (make sure pages are easy to turn).

 - Find opportunities throughout the day to read signs, labels on boxes and bottles, posters, pictures, cards, signs, and lists.